 Today marks the 203rd day of the year.
 We’re slowly getting through the year, but still have 162 days left until the end of the year.

 Everyone who was born on July 22nd shares the same star sign, Cancer.

 This day in history was a day of war, rebellious behavior and crimes, but also an interesting day for music, technology advances and movies.
 Find out all about what happened on July 22 in history.

 Did you know that on this day in 2016, Funai Electric announced the world’s last VCR would be made within the month?
 Demand for VCRs was declining and parts were getting harder to source.

-Keep reading for more facts about July 22
+Keep reading for more interesting facts about July 22nd in history!

 Marvel’s “Avengers: Endgame” became the most financially success movie of all time.

 On this day the movie had grossed an incredible $2.79 billion!

 A deadly 106°F heatwave in Japan killed at least 65 people, and more than 22,000 were taken into hospital.